elves/elvish/CONTRIBUTING.md

 Use the standard command, `go generate ./...` to regenerate all files.

-Dependencies of the generation rules:

--   The `stringer` tool: Install with
+Some of the generation rules depend on the `stringer` tool.
+Install with `go install golang.org/x/tools/cmd/stringer@latest`.
-    `go get -u golang.org/x/tools/cmd/stringer`;

--   An installed `elvish` in your PATH;

 ## Formatting source files